+The study took place across 14 UK centres: 11 in England, two in Wales and one in Scotland.
 People who were eligible for the trial were identified through their GPs (certain GP practices participated in the research) and were then sent a questionnaire to ask whether they would like to participate in the screening.
 Participants were also followed up after screening.
 The information came from the Office of National Statistics (death data), cancer registries, Hospital Episode Statistics and the NHS Bowel Cancer Screening database.

 What was the legal basis for accessing the data?